You are here

 Col d'Izoard (2361m) ABOVE Arvieux

-The Col d’Izoard, between Clot la Cîme and Côte-Belle, 's a cyclistsfavourite.
+The Col d’Izoard, between Clot la Cîme and Côte-Belle, is a cyclists favourite.
 It links the Queyras with the Briançon region of the Hautes-Alpes.
 Very busy in summer, it is closed from November to May.
 In winter its southern approaches from Arvieux are transformed into a cross-country ski circuit

 Col des Portes (2916m) ABOVE Château-Ville-Vieille